laythq/CV/README.md

 The projects I've worked on at Makers have exposed me to a range of different languages and frameworks.
 I love the flexibility and optionality of Javascript, especially the different libraries it can be used with.
 The ability to make a fully dynamic, single-page [app](https://github.com/laythq/array_of_sunshine) in React was one of my proudest moments at Makers, and made me appreciate the power and versatility of the library and JS in general.

 Making a [Facebook clone](https://github.com/laythq/acebook-nice-team) using Rails was another great experience that I learned a huge amount from.
-Rails was the first framework I'd come across during the course, and I loved the power and simplicity of it.
+Rails was the first framework I'd come across during the course, and I love the power and simplicity of it.
 Although I didn't always understand what was going on 'under the hood', and had to adjust to the framework's strong opinions, it was a pleasure to work with and really helped me understand the power of such frameworks.

+#### OOD, TDD, BDD and other habits

+I've picked up a number of useful habits over my learning journey, not least an obsession with test-driving my code, whether its unit testing or integration.
+I've used RSpec, Jasmine, Jest, Enzyme, Pytest and a number of other suites.

+I've also learned valuable ways of approaching design problems, whether its a simple diagram or a few user stories.
+I've learned that understanding the end-goal and getting a macro view of the problem is essential before diving in.

 #### Collaboration